Chippalrus/TwitchVTuberTagFilter/README.md

 3) Hit ```Apply Changes``` button
 ##
 I don't use twitch that often, so filter isn't updated regularly.
 Just what I see when I browse sometimes.
+I use the tag as a filter and since Twitch tags don't mean anything for browsing experience, I made my own filter.